Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Simulation on Quantum Computers

+where $\omega_k$ denotes again the energy of the single-particle eigenmodes.
+In the case of free-fermions, each energy eigenstate $\ket{m}$ is uniquely defined by the collection of excited single-particle eigenmodes; This allows us to introduce an equivalence between bitstrings and eigenstates: We can map an occupied single-particle eigenmode $k$ to the $k$-th qubit in the excited state, written as $\ket{1}_k$.
+In the initial state, $\ket{0}^{\otimes L}$, all qubits are in the $\ket{0}$-state; thus, an excitation of the $k$-th mode is equivalent to applying an $X$-gate to qubit $k$.

-Here $\omega_k$ denotes again the energy of the single-particle eigenmodes.
-Starting from the product state $\ket{0}^{\otimes L}$, the Gibbs ensemble for this system is obtained by applying a rotation gate $U_k$ on each qubit of the form
+\textbf{Midcircuit measurements:} starting from the product state $\ket{0}^{\otimes L}$, we can implement the Gibbs ensemble in two steps: (i) to prepare a thermal ensemble in the free fermion basis, we start from the state $\ket{0}$ and first apply a rotation gate $U_k$ to each qubit, of the form